bparanj/crystal/computer/electronics/design/mosfet.md

    - **Robust Design**: MOSFETs are generally more robust and durable compared to older transistor technologies like BJTs (Bipolar Junction Transistors).
 They are less susceptible to thermal runaway and can operate reliably over a wide range of temperatures.

 ### Summary:
-MOSFETs are crucial in modern electronics because they offer efficient switching, low power consumption, scalability, versatility, high-speed operation, and robust performance.
+MOSFETs are used in modern electronics because they offer efficient switching, low power consumption, scalability, versatility, high-speed operation, and robust performance.
 They are the foundational components in digital and analog circuits, power electronics, and the miniaturization of electronic devices, making them indispensable in the design and operation of nearly all modern electronic systems.

 While a regular mechanical switch can be used to control the flow of electricity in simple circuits, MOSFETs offer several advantages that make them far superior for many applications.
 Here’s why MOSFETs are often preferred over regular mechanical switches: